Find Affordable College Courses

 Read More…

-A rank of #5 on this year’s list means Oklahoma Christian University is a great place for mechanical engineering students.
-OC is a small private not-for-profit school located in the city of Edmond.
+The excellent programs at Oklahoma Christian University helped the school earn the #5 place on this year’s ranking of the best mechanical engineering schools in Oklahoma.
+OC is a small private not-for-profit school located in the large city of Edmond.

 ME majors at OC take out an average of $26,000 in student loans while working on their egree.